elsehow/affectiva-socket.io-server/README.md

 this is a [socket.io](http://socket.io) server that receives webcam data, in webm files, over a websocket connection. it replies with data from the [Affectiva SDK](http://www.affectiva.com).

+BioSENSE is not affiliated with Affectiva in any way.

 ## installing

     npm install